What Are the Rules for Nursing Home Visits? FAQ for Facilities

 Do visitors need to wear masks?

-Mask mandates depend on community transmission rates.
+Mask mandates depend on community transmission rates of a given pathogen.
 If a community is experiencing high transmission rates (or if the facility has an outbreak), CMS recommends everyone in the facility wear masks.
 If community transmission is not high, it’s up to the facility to implement the appropriate infection prevention measures.
 Decisions can be informed by CDC recommendations or consultation with state or local health departments.

 Can facilities restrict indoor visits?